City-of-Helsinki/tilavarauspalvelu-robot/README.md

 # Varaamo Robot Framework Tests

 > **⚠️ WIP (Work In Progress):** This README is currently being updated and may contain incomplete or outdated information.
+> Email authentication system is being refactored.
+Setup requirements may change in future versions.

-This repository contains comprehensive automated test suites for the Varaamo booking system using Robot Framework with the Browser Library (Playwright).
+This repository contains automated test suites for the Varaamo booking system using Robot Framework with the Browser Library (Playwright).
 The project supports both Docker-based execution and local development with parallel testing capabilities.

 ## 🚀 Features